-Jeshea is a graduate of honors BA in English and is a freelance writer.
+Jeshea is a graduate of AB English and is a freelance writer.

 The sky is dark and the rain starts to pour, and I am not bothered because I am prepared.
 In this country, it is a must to always have an umbrella with you- rain or shine.